tomtom828/mongodb-web-scraper/README.md

 On the frontend, the app uses `handlebars` for templating each article and `materialize` as a styling framework.
 The app also uses `jQuery` and `AJAX` to help with making post requests.

-And for webscraping, the app uses `request` and `cheerio` node packages.
-All webscrapping code can be found in the `controllers` folder.
+And for webscraping, the app uses the `request` and `cheerio` node packages.
+All webscrapping code can be found in the `controllers.js` file.

 ## Cloning down the repo